Cuban boa: Habitat

-The preferred natural habitat of C. angulifer is forest of several varieties (rainforest, cloud forest, evergreen forest, semi-deciduous forest, thorn forest, coastal scrub forest), at altitudes from sea level to 1,214 m.
+The preferred natural habitat of Chilabothrus angulifer is forest of several varieties (rainforest, cloud forest, evergreen forest, semi-deciduous forest, thorn forest, coastal scrub forest), at altitudes from sea level to 1,214 m.
 It has also been found in sugar cane plantations.

 Description

 The presence of labial pits, the shortest tail of the entire genus and supralabials separated from the eye result in the Cuban boa being the least derived species of the genus Chilabothrus.
 It is also the largest member of Chilabothrus.
 The Cuban boa has a quite massive body, of a size typical for a boa or python of far greater length.

 Size

-C. angulifer is a largest snake in the Cuba and the West Indies, with specimens exceeding 5 m in length and 30 kg in weight.
-The largest individual measured 5.65 m long and estimated at more than 40 kg in mass.
+C. angulifer is the largest snake in Cuba and the West Indies, with specimens exceeding 5 m in total length (tail included) and 30 kg in weight.
+The largest individual measured 5.65 m long and was estimated at more than 40 kg in mass.
 Gundlach (1875, 1880) stated that he had seen individuals of about 6.4 m in total length.
-He also mentioned about one large individual kept in captivity by him had length of 4.57 m and collected at the Zapata Swamp, Matanzas Province.
-Rodríguez (1876) commented that the largest specimens able grow up to 5.49 m long and 25–28 cm in diameter.
-However, in average C. angulifer reaches 3.66 m in total length.
+He also mentioned one large individual kept in captivity by him that had a length of 4.57 m and was collected at the Zapata Swamp, Matanzas Province.
+Rodríguez (1876) commented that the largest specimens are able grow up to 5.49 m long and 25–28 cm in diameter.
+However, on average C. angulifer reaches 3.66 m in total length.